 You can, technically, though the tree becomes a bit different.

-Vaal Pact will let you insta-leech, which can be very good for survivability.
+Vaal Pact will let leech faster, which can be very good for survivability.

 The downsides of going VP are as follows:

 - No life regen means no Blood Rage, unless you want to micromanage turning it on and off, or deal with the serious degen

 - No Blood Rage means no Frenzy Charges, which means less damage, less movement and attack speed, and no leech benefits from the skill either

 To run Vaal Pact and still get frenzy charges, you would need to run Poacher's Mark in one of your curse sockets or rely on a unique item to get them.

 Bringer of Rain vs. 6L Body Armor?

 BoR, especially a legacy one, is very powerful.
 You can get a ton of life on it, negating this argument for the most part.
 You also get decent block chance from it and the armor and evasion you get from the helm are pretty good as well.
 If you don't have access to a legacy one, you still get block and life, but less of it.
 However, one thing you can't get from a 6L rare armor is 20-30 flat physical damage, which is huge.
 Additionally, the BoR gives you "free" Blind, which is pretty useful as a melee character.